polowiper/DokkanWTBot/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.
+Please make sure to perform the necessary tests before making a pull request.

 ## Credits
 Special thanks to